gjTool/pdfh5/README-EN.md

 });
 ```

 - 	Configuration parameter lazy: true opens lazy loading, default is false, do not open lazy loading.
+When renderType: "canvas", lazy loading is invalid.

 ```
 var pdfh5 = new Pdfh5('#demo', {